Butter Cookies Recipe

 close up photo of the easy butter cookies by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

-White sugar
+• White granulated sugar

-Vanilla extract
+• Vanilla extract

-Salt
+• Salt

-Turbinado sugar (or any other large-grain sugar)
+• Turbinado sugar (or any other large-grain sugar): Or any other large-grain sugar

-How To Make Easy Butter Cookies
+How to Make Easy Butter Cookies

 photo of instructions on pipping easy butter cookies by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth